Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ***Important:***:bangbang: Please make sure to add the relevant metadata for images to this folder.

-## THERMAL IMAGES :camera_flash: - FOR ECOPHYSIOLOGY TEAM
+## Thermal Images :camera_flash: - For Ecophysiology Team

 ### Organizing thermal images :file_folder: